Hybrid Feedback for Global Tracking on Matrix Lie Groups $SO(3)$ and $SE(3)$: Introduction

-The key idea of our hybrid control strategy consists in using a suitable potential function on $SO(3)\times \mathbb{R}$ involving an auxiliary scalar variable with hybrid dynamics.
+\textit{Contributions:} In this paper, we propose new hybrid feedback control strategies for the tracking problems on matrix Lie groups $SO(3)$ and $SE(3)$, leading to GAS guarantees.
+Some extensions are also proposed to smooth out the discontinuities induced by the control input switching, and to handle the lack of angular velocity measurements.
+The main novelty and strength of our approach is the fact that it can overcome the compactness condition required in the synergistic hybrid approaches.
+Therefore, it can be applied to a general class of non-compact matrix Lie groups to generate globally asymptotically stabilizing hybrid feedback laws as demonstrated through the design of a geometric hybrid tracking control scheme on the non-compact manifold $SE(3)$.
+The key idea of our hybrid attitude control strategy consists in using a suitable potential function on $SO(3)\times \mathbb{R}$ involving an auxiliary scalar variable with hybrid dynamics.
 This scalar variable is governed by some appropriately designed flow dynamics when the state in $SO(3)\times \mathbb{R}$ is away from the undesired critical points, and is governed by an appropriately designed jump strategy when the state is in the neighborhood of the undesired critical points.
 The flow and jump strategies are designed to ensure a decrease of the potential function over the flows and jumps.
 In contrast with the synergistic hybrid approaches where a synergistic family of potential functions on $SO(3)$ is used \cite{mayhew2011hybrid,mayhew2011synergistic,mayhew2013synergistic,berkane2017construction,berkane2018hybrid}, our hybrid approach relies on a single potential function on $SO(3)\times \mathbb{R}$ parameterized by the hybrid auxiliary scalar variable.
 As it is going to be shown later, our approach on top of the hybrid control design simplification, allows to overcome the set compactness assumption (stemming from the diffeomorphism condition of the transformation map) required in the synergistic hybrid approaches.
 This important advantage, makes our approach a good candidate for the design of hybrid controllers on non-compact manifold such as $SE(3)$ where the existing hybrid approaches (for instance, \cite{mayhew2011hybrid,mayhew2011synergistic,lee2015global,berkane2017construction,berkane2017hybrid,berkane2018hybrid,casau2020hybrid}) are not applicable in a straightforward manner.
 A preliminary version of this work has been presented in \cite{wang2019new} without the semi-global exponential stability proof, the control smoothing mechanism and the velocity-free hybrid tracking scheme presented in the present paper.